Our Winter Bird Highlights, summarizing the results from the 2013-14 season, is now online.×

 Project FeederWatch began collecting data about plumage variations in 2000.
 Between 2000 and 2007, 1,605 Unusual Bird Forms were submitted, reporting a variety of plumage oddities in birds.
 Given that FeederWatchers report about 5.5 million birds each winter, a very small fraction of the birds being seen by FeederWatch participants have any kind of plumage variation.

-If you participate in Project FeederWatch and see an unusual-looking bird, we want to know!
-Use the buttons at the bottom of the Your Data home page to report unusual-looking birds you see in your count site during the FeederWatch season.
+If you participate in Project FeederWatch and see an unusual-looking bird, take a photo and share it on our website.
+Use the buttons at the bottom of the Your Data home page to upload your unusual-looking bird photos.

 Once in a while we see something incredibly unusual, like this very strange looking Blue Jay that Jean Kuns found in her yard in Germantown, Ohio, in December 2006.
 Jean wrote “We’ve nicknamed him Papa Smurf!”
 We’ve never seen anything like it; have you?